Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 Check out the full [code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/active-liquidity) to this guide and the official recharts [documentation](https://recharts.org/).

 You can also take a look at the [Uniswap Info](https://github.com/Uniswap/v3-info) repository to see a similar chart used in production.

+## Locked Liquidity

+If you run the example, you will notice that the chart also displays a custom tooltip with additional information that we didn't touch on in this example.
+The total locked liqudity in the tooltip represents the sum of positions in the currency locked at the selected Tick.
+It is calculated as the maximum token output of a swap when crossing to the next Tick.
+The V3 pool here is initialized with only the liquidity of the current Tick.

+Depending on your use case, it may make sense to display this value.
+You can find the full code in the [code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/active-liquidity)

 ## Next Steps